-When using a slip road to join a dual carriageway don't take for granted that traffic already on the dual carriageway will make space for you.
-Always be prepared to use the full length of the slip road and, if you have to stop and wait at the end of the slip road before pulling out when safe to do so.
+When using a slip road to join a dual carriageway, don't take for granted that traffic already on the dual carriageway will make space for you.
+Always be prepared to use the full length of the slip road and, if you have to, stop and wait at the end of the slip road before pulling out when safe to do so.

-Unlike on a motorway, on a dual carriageway it is possible to turn right, allowing you to either join or leave the dual carriageway.
-When carrying out a right turn on a dual carriageway you need to consider the high speed of the traffic and start planning your turn at an early stage.
+Unlike on a motorway, on a dual carriageway, it is possible to turn right to either join or leave the dual carriageway.
+When carrying out a right turn on a dual carriageway, you need to consider the high speed of the traffic and start planning your turn at an early stage.

 If the central reserve is too narrow, treat the carriageway as one road.

-If the central reserve is wide enough you can cross the first carriageway
+If the central reserve is wide enough, you can cross the first carriageway

-& then wait for a suitable gap in the traffic.
+and then wait for a suitable gap in the traffic.

 Drive in the left-hand lane.
-You should only use the right-hand-lane for overtaking.
+You should only use the right-hand lane for overtaking.
 If you are overtaking a number of vehicles you should stay in the right-hand lane until you have passed them.

-Try to avoid using your brakes unless it is proves necessary to do so.
+Try to avoid using your brakes unless it proves necessary to do so.
 Scan the road ahead for brake lights in the distance and as soon as you see any, check your mirrors and ease off the accelerator.
-This helps traffic flow, and in most cases, you will avoid the need of the brake.
+This helps traffic flow, and in most cases, you will avoid the need for the brake.

-When approaching slip roads that bring traffic on to the dual carriageway, check that it is safe to move into the right-hand lane, and if it is, do so, as this will create a gap for the vehicle joining the carriageway.
+When approaching slip roads that bring traffic onto the dual carriageway, check that it is safe to move into the right-hand lane, and if it is, do so, as this will create a gap for the vehicle joining the carriageway.
 If you can not move into the right-hand lane, slow down slightly to create a space in front of you.

 As soon as you see such vehicles ahead you should start planning to overtake them.